 As indicated, McDonald's has achieved 'economies of scale' and cost savings through standardization and in its packaging.
 In 2003, McDonald's announced that all its restaurants - 30,000 in over 100 countries - would soon be adopting the same brand packaging for menu items.
-According to a company press release, the new packaging would feature photographs of real people doing things they enjoy, such as listening to music, playing soccer, and reading to their children.
-McDonald's global chief marketing officer was quoted as saying, 'It is the first time in our history that a single set of brand packaging, with a single brand message, will be used concurrently around the world.'
-Two years later, in 2005, the company had to pull back when it announced plans to localize its packages (Frost 2006).
+According to a company press release, the new packaging would feature photographs of real people doing things they enjoy, such as listening to music, playing soccer and reading to their children.